benbenz/katapult/README.md

 def debug(level,*args,**kwargs):
 ```

-Usually you may use the CloudRunProvider the following way:
+# CloudRun usage

+## Python programmatic use

+Note: this demo works the same way, whether the CloudRun provider is local or remote

 ```python